brewingcode/pug-pack/README.md

 `.css`, `.svg`, `.html`, and `.json`.

-Most of these are simple transforms of text-to-text, but there are a few that are converted into objects, which requires a little care:
+Most of these are simple transforms of text-to-text, but there are a few that are converted into objects.
+These require a little care:

 ### `.yml` and `.json`